Trump sees 'good things' in trade talks; China dangles partial deal

 The two sides have been locked in on-again, off-again talks to resolve a 15-month trade war that has roiled financial markets, uprooted global supply chains and stoked fears of a global recession.

-Officials, including U.S. Secretary of State Steven Mnuchin and Chinese Vice President Liu He, resumed the negotiations in Washington early on Friday.
+Officials, including U.S. Treasury Secretary Steven Mnuchin and Chinese Vice President Liu He, resumed the negotiations in Washington early on Friday.
 Liu is scheduled to meet Trump at the White House at 2:45 p.m.
 EDT (1845 GMT), according to the White House public schedule.

 “Good things are happening at China Trade Talk Meeting.
 Warmer feelings than in recent past, more like the Old Days.
 I will be meeting with the Vice Premier today.
 All would like to see something significant happen!”
 Trump wrote on Twitter.